sumberg/kex_japan_2018/report/report.md

 , respectively.

-Firstly all tests are presented and compared across categories, followed by a comparison of tests for each separate category.
+Firstly, all tests are presented and compared across categories, followed by a comparison of tests for each separate category.
 The _Mixed_ category was not applicable in test case 5, since the task of reading mixed instructions and placing them correctly in the data structures used for communication would effectively result in the exact steps taken by the ROM-emulation functions.

 ## Comparison: Test cases